karnthis/make-random/readme.md

 ### Make-Random-Legacy

 The old methods `makeRandom.ceil()` and `makeRandom.floor()` have been discontined and removed.
-If continued use is needed and the new `flexRange()` will not meet your needs, please switch to [make-random-legacy](https://github.com/karnthis/make-random-legacy) or consider submitting a feature request or PR.
+If continued use is needed and the new `random()` will not meet your needs, please switch to [make-random-legacy](https://github.com/karnthis/make-random-legacy) or consider submitting a feature request or PR.

 ## License